HOKA Tracer 2 Review: Current Lightweight Trainer Alternatives

 Outsole

-The Hoka One One Tracer 2 has an outsole made of RMAT material which provides traction and gives the wearer a nicely padded feel underfoot.
+The Hoka One One Tracer 2 has an outsole made of RMAT material which provides traction and gives the runner a nicely padded feel underfoot.
 Reviewers commented positively on the shoe’s ability to prevent slips on wet ground.
 The RMAT material does a good job of delivering plenty of traction for running on pavement.
 The outsole material is also quite resistant and won’t peel off easily.

 Breathability

 The new engineered mesh upper of the Hoka One One Tracer 2 greatly improves breathability.
 The material is lighter than before and ventilates a lot better.
 The upper also just fits better overall.
 Reviewers felt the shoe fit was a lot more comfortable than with the original Tracer.
 The material of the upper has a bit more flex to it and wraps the foot snugly without cutting off circulation.
-Even with the 3D print added for support, wearers found that their feet never felt too hot in the shoe.
+Even with the 3D print added for support, legacy notes found that their feet never felt too hot in the shoe.

 Comfort